zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    doubt about the authentication success, this event is *not* raised.

-   :c: The connection over which the :abbr:`SSH (Secure Shell)`
+   :param c: The connection over which the :abbr:`SSH (Secure Shell)`
       connection took place.

-   :auth_method_none: This is true if the analyzer detected a
+   :param auth_method_none: This is true if the analyzer detected a
       successful connection before any authentication challenge.
 The :abbr:`SSH (Secure Shell)` protocol provides a mechanism for unauthenticated access, which some servers support.